benjaminmakowsky/jailbreak_stuff/README.md

 - find [location] -name [file name]

 ## Useful Notes
-- While / is read only ~ allows you to create txt files and other files.
+- profile is located in etc/ for alias and profile settings